|

 1898 ~ 1899

-Gold discoveries at Nome by the "Three Lucky Swedes" caused another
+Gold discoveries at Nome by the "Three Lucky Swedes" caused

 Gold discoveries in the Koyukuk drainage brought prospectors to the foothills